Melba (film)

-Melba is a 1953 musical biopic drama film of the life of Australian-born soprano Nellie Melba, written by Harry Kurnitz and directed by Lewis Milestone for Horizon Pictures, marking the film debut of the Metropolitan Opera's Patrice Munsel.
+Melba is a 1953 musical biopic drama film of the life of Australian soprano Nellie Melba, written by Harry Kurnitz and directed by Lewis Milestone for Horizon Pictures, marking the film debut of the Metropolitan Opera's Patrice Munsel.

 Plot

 Based on the life of Dame Nellie Melba, the film traces the career of Melba (Patrice Munsel) from the time she left Australia, traveling to Paris to receive vocal training, meets a new suitor, and debuts her talent in Brussels.
 As her success grows, her former suitor from Australia arrives in Monte Carlo, convinces her to marry him, but then finds himself placed in the position of being "Mr. Melba".
 When he leaves her to return to Australia, Melba remains in Europe to continue singing.

 Production

 Development

 In January 1952, upon completion of the Melba story treatment by Harry Kurnitz, producer Sam Spiegel and his attorney flew to London with the script in-hand to acquire film rights for her story from Melba's estate.

 In May 1952, Spiegel reported that the film was to be shot on locations in Australia and Britain with Patrice Munsel cast as Nellie Melba.

 Upon release of the information, representatives of the J. Arthur Rank organization expressed surprise, as they had themselves been planning a film about Melba.
 They had hoped to get Marjorie Lawrence for their own film and, when unable to do so, had even considered using actual recordings Melba's voice dubbed over that of an actress.
 They decided to put their plans on hold until they could find a suitable singer/actress for the lead role.

 In June 1952 Spiegel announced the film would be made as the first in a four picture deal he had with United Artists.
 Munsel's casting was announced in July.

 One of Spiegel's early choices for director was Charles Vidor.
 In July 1952, Spiegel flew to Paris to speak with him.

 Spiegel then hired Edmund Goulding as director.
 Pre-production for the film was being done in Paris, and Patrice Munsel and her husband arranged a second honeymoon in that city.

 At one stage Lewis Gilbert was going to direct.

 When problems arose with Goulding, Spiegel fired him and hired Lewis Milestone to direct.

 The change of directors disheartened Munsel, as she had been looking forward to working with Goulding, and she found Milestone to be "more traffic cop than auteur".
 She had also anticipated a script that would allow her to play Melba as the "gutsy, difficult, strong-minded" person she really was, and was disappointed that the Kurnitz script "was essentially a plot-less, soft-centered love story built around a long string of opera sequences."